turnerlabs/antiope/INSTALL.md

 1. Create an [S3 Bucket](docs/AntiopeBucket.md) to act as the Antiope bucket.
 A CloudFormation template exists to do this.
     * **It is important that the bucket be created in the region you intend to run Antiope.**
     * This bucket contains all the packaged code, discovered resources and Reports.
-1. You'll need cftdeploy python package & scripts:
+1. You'll need [cft-deploy](https://github.com/jchrisfarris/cft-deploy) python package & scripts:
     * ```pip3 install cftdeploy```
 1. Deploy a Cross Account role in all payer & child accounts you want to inventory.
-    * One is provided in the `cloudformation/SecurityCrossAccountRoleTemplate.yaml` CloudFormation template
+    * One is provided in the `docs/cloudformation/SecurityCrossAccountRoleTemplate.yaml` CloudFormation template
 1. Clone child repos
     * git clone https://github.com/WarnerMedia/antiope-aws-module.git
     * git clone https://github.com/WarnerMedia/antiope-hunt-scripts

+## Antiope-Local Repo

+Antiope is now designed to be deployed from a customized private git repository you keep in your own internal git server/cloud.
+You should follow the instructions for the [antiope-local](https://github.com/jchrisfarris/antiope-local) repo.

 ## Config File